 Attach Wire to the Terminals

 Loosen one terminal on each side of the receptacle with a screwdriver.
 Slightly twist the stranded wire on one end of each of the remaining wires, and wrap one around each terminal clockwise.
 Tighten the terminal screws with the screwdriver.
 Feed the wires out the rear cable hole in the receptacle wiring box.
 Mount the receptacle to the box with the supplied screws.

 Hold one wire end from the capacitor and one wire end from the receptacle together with one motor wire end.
 Place a wire nut over the three wires and twist it on clockwise until it is tight.
 Repeat this for the remaining capacitor, motor and receptacle wires.

-Start the motor/generator turning by whatever means you have elected to use, such as a gasoline engine.
-The motor/generator must spin at 5 to 10 percent over its rated speed.
-Allow the motor/generator to run for one to two minutes.
+Start the motor-generator turning by whatever means you have elected to use, such as a gasoline engine.
+The motor-generator must spin at 5 to 10 percent over its rated speed.
+Allow the motor-generator to run for 1 to 2 minutes.

 Set the multimeter to test 250 volts AC.
 Hold the multimeter test probes by the insulated handles and insert a probe into the two receptacle slots.
 The multimeter voltage should read between 110 and 135 volts.